Armingodiz/Chat-server/README.md

 running rabbitmq container `sudo docker run -d --name testRabit -P rabbitmq:management`

-`sudo docker port testRabit` replace the "rabitPort" in rabitmq.go with the port befor the last port
+`sudo docker port testRabit` replace the "rabitPort" in rabitmq.go with the port befor the last port (in this example "32818")

 ![Output](port.png)